 For the average person or business, growing your following takes time and attention on a daily basis.
 Luckily, there are a few things you can do right away to collect at least 1,000 quality followers for your personal or professional Instagram account.
 It's all about knowing where to invest your time and effort — by customizing your profile, curating excellent content, writing clever copy, using hashtags, and working with influencers and fans to incentivize engagement.

-Let's go through how to gain those first 1,000 followers, from creating a follow-worthy Instagram profile to using contests to staying true to your brand.
+Let's dive into how to gain those first 1,000 followers — from creating a follow-worthy Instagram profile to using contests to staying true to your brand.

-While many social influencers and major brands work hard to build out an organic following, there are some who choose to buy followers with the hopes of increasing their social reach and engagement.
+While many social influencers and major brands work hard to build an organic following, there are some who choose to buy followers with the hopes of increasing their social reach and engagement.
 Buying followers is cheap — some companies charge less than $5 for hundreds of followers.
-A with the growing pressure to have thousands of Instagram followers, it’s understandable why some resort to buying followers.
+And with the growing pressure to have thousands of Instagram followers and fans, it’s understandable why some resort to buying them.

-But while buying followers and likes may be tempting, it can severely damage your brand image and decrease overall engagement.
+But, while buying followers and likes may be tempting, it can severely damage your brand image and decrease overall engagement.
 Don’t believe me?
 Hootsuite created a fake Instagram account and bought 1,000 followers for just $9.95 to test how purchased followers influence audience engagement.
-Once their account hit 1,000 followers, they posted an image — it didn’t receive a single like or comment.
+Once their account reached 1,000 followers, they posted an image — it didn’t receive a single like or comment.